marimo-team/marimo/docs/guides/installation_uv.md

 This command ensures that your environment matches the dependency specifications of the existing project, making it simple to get up and running without manually adding packages.

 ## Temporary Installation

-When you run a command with `uv tool run`, no virtual environment folder is created in your working directory.
-Instead, `uv` performs the following actions:
+When you execute a command using `uv tool run`, no virtual environment folder is created in your working directory.
+Instead, `uv` takes the following steps:

-1. **Caches dependencies or reuses existing cached ones** as specified in the marimo notebook metadata.
+1. **Caches dependencies or reuses existing cached ones** based on the metadata in the Marimo notebook.
 2. **Creates a temporary virtual environment** on your system.
-3. **Removes the temporary environment** immediately after the process exits.
+3. **Deletes the temporary environment** immediately after the process ends.

 This lightweight approach keeps your workspace clean while still providing an isolated, dependency-managed environment for running commands.

-For example, you can run:
+For instance, you can run:

 ```bash
 uv tool run marimo edit hi.py
 ```

-You can install packages during the session, however the package information will be lost after ther session is closes.
-That's where the notebook metadata comes in, and here's how to use it!
+During the session, you can install additional packages, but their information will not be preserved once the session ends.
+This is where notebook metadata comes into play, as explained in the following section.

+---

 ### Specifying Additional Requirements

-To include additional dependencies, use the `--sandbox` option:
+To include dependency information to the metadata, use the --sandbox option:

 ```bash
 uv tool run marimo edit hi.py --sandbox
 ```

-While working in the notebook, packages can be installed as described earlier, either through pop-ups or via the packages tab.
-However, **adding packages via the terminal is not supported in this mode**. *( #TODO Fact-check pending.)*
+While working in the notebook, you can install packages through pop-ups or via the **Packages** tab.
+However, **adding packages through the terminal is not supported in sandbox mode.** *(#TODO: Fact-check this limitation.)*

 ---

 ### Fully Self-Contained Notebooks

 A unique feature of this setup is that the notebook becomes **fully self-contained** and reproducible by anyone.
-This is achieved by embedding package metadata directly in the notebook, following the guidelines of [PEP 723 – Inline Script Metadata](https://peps.python.org/pep-0723/).
-If you open the notebook in a plain text editor, you’ll see the following metadata embedded inside: *(#TODO: Replace this with a screenshot from the text editor.)*
+This is achieved by embedding package metadata directly within the notebook, following the guidelines of [PEP 723 – Inline Script Metadata](https://peps.python.org/pep-0723/).

+When opened in a plain text editor, the notebook displays the following embedded metadata: *(#TODO: Replace this example with a screenshot from a text editor.)*

 ```python
 # /// script